 Foods sources of biotin: swiss chard, almonds, peanuts, halibut

-Folate, or folic acid, is a B vitamin which supports red blood and skin cell production, allows nerves to correctly function and helps to prevent birth defects.
+Folate, or folic acid, is a B vitamin that supports red blood and skin cell production, allows nerves to correctly function and helps to prevent birth defects.
 It is especially beneficial for women in that it aids in a healthy pregnancy, helps to prevent cervical cancer and reduce osteoporosis.
 A folate deficiency can cause brain impairments in growing fetuses, fatigue, impairment, depression, confusion and insomnia.

 Foods sources of folate: spinach, asparagus, lentils, pinto beans, beets, broccoli, papaya, dates

 B12 helps to produce red blood cells while managing the development of healthy nerve cells.
 It also is crucial in the metabolizing process of proteins, carbs, and fats.
 It can help to lower cholesterol levels, protect against cancer, prevent strokes and improve poor skin conditions.
-Oftentimes, vegetarians, alcoholics, the elderly and pregnant woman suffer from a minor vitamin B12 deficiency.
+Oftentimes, vegetarians, alcoholics, the elderly and pregnant women suffer from a minor vitamin B12 deficiency.
 This can lead to illnesses like fatigue, constipation, muscle weakness, weight loss, poor memory, vision problems and a low sperm count.